Publish a Mirror

 What a Mirror contains

-At minimum, a conformant Mirror contains two files:
+At minimum, a conformant Mirror contains:

 | File | Purpose |